MDSLKTR/pouch-vue/README.md

       });

 ```
-* `$pouch.push(localDatabase, remoteDatabase, OPTIONAL options)`: Like https://pouchdb.com/api.html#replication - replicate-to.
+* `$pouch.push(localDatabase, OPTIONAL remoteDatabase, OPTIONAL options)`: The optional remoteDatabase parameter will use the default db set in the pouch options initially.
+Like https://pouchdb.com/api.html#replication - replicate-to.
 Also, if the browser has an active session cookie, it will fetch session data (username, etc) from the remote server.
-* `$pouch.pull(localDatabase, remoteDatabase, OPTIONAL options)`: Like https://pouchdb.com/api.html#replication - replicate-from.
+* `$pouch.pull(localDatabase, OPTIONAL remoteDatabase, OPTIONAL options)`: The optional remoteDatabase parameter will use the default db set in the pouch options initially.
+Like https://pouchdb.com/api.html#replication - replicate-from.
 Also, if the browser has an active session cookie, it will fetch session data (username, etc) from the remote server.
 * `$pouch.changes(OPTIONAL options, OPTIONAL db)`: Listens for change on a db like: https://pouchdb.com/api.html#changes
 * `$pouch.put(object, OPTIONAL options, OPTIONAL db)`: https://pouchdb.com/api.html#create_document
 * `$pouch.post(object, OPTIONAL options, OPTIONAL db)`: https://pouchdb.com/api.html#create_document